Potriquet/Project-Lazyprot/README.md

 ## How to use Lazyprot ##

-No Installation is necessary to use Lazyprot as all dependencies and scripts are embedded in a stand-alone
+No Installation is necessary to use Lazyprot as all dependencies and scripts are embedded in a stand-alone.
+In most cases this program should also work directly from a hard drive or USB for portability.

 Just download the Lazyprot ".zip" and extract it in your choosen folder in the folder "Lazyprot_V1_0_portable" you should see a folder "dist" and the "Lazyprot_exe" file

-# Launch by double clicking #
+### Launch by double clicking ###
 If not already set when in your folder browser click on the top screen tab called "Edit" then click on "Preferences". go in the "Behaviour" tab and in "Executable Text Files" select "Ask each time"